 Burial spaces are available at both cemeteries.
-However, at Stephenson Way this is now restricted to reserved, single-burial plots and cremated remains plots as the cemetery nears full capacity.
+However, at Stephenson Way this is now restricted to reserved and cremated remains plots as the cemetery nears full capacity.

 In addition, the Council carries out the burial function at Aycliffe Village Churchyard and also maintains the church grounds.
 The burial function is undertaken on a rechargeable basis.